 Despite these disadvantages, coco peat remains a popular growing medium.
 If you consider using coco peat in your garden, make sure you know these potential problems.

-Additionally, keep in mind that each growth medium has both benefits and drawbacks.
+Additionally, keep in mind that each growing medium has both benefits and drawbacks.
 Mostly you can remedy those disadvantages with some simple solutions.

 We hope this article has helped you learn more about coco peat and whether or not it is suitable for your garden.